John-Sarge/Pico-W-wifi-setup/README.md

 -   Providing visual feedback through the LED during the connection process.

 -   Displaying the assigned IP address once the connection is successful.

+created by [John Seargeant](https://github.com/John-Sarge) with a little help from GPT and Bard.
+03Feb2024